1337joe/du-mocks/README.md

 ### Steps Required for Each Mock to be Complete

-1. Full documentation matching the Codex.
+1. Full documentation matching or exceeding the Codex.
 2. Implementation to allow each method to be used for testing.
 3. Unit testing for each method.
 4. A characterization (game-behavior) test that can be run in-game and using the mock to validate behavior matches.